Fitness for Duty Assessments

 Medical opinion grounded in the realities of the role

-Assessments consider how health concerns interact with the real demands and risks of the position, rather than abstract measures of ability.
+Assessments consider how health concerns interact with the real demands and risks of the position, rather than abstract measures of ability to perform duties safely.

 Independent assessment with safety front of mind

-Opinions are formed objectively, with close attention to workplace safety for the individual and those around them.
+Opinions are formed objectively, with close attention to workplace safety for the individual and those around them, helping minimise risk.

 Reporting that supports clear decisions